Basic imports

 beam_analysis.plot_results()

-The numerical results can found from the beam_results
+The numerical results can found from the beam_results member of beam_analysis object.

 For example, the reactions corresponding to the fully-restrained nodes are: